DJDanl/cpp-docs.pt-br/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ##  <a name="isempty"></a>  CSimpleStringT::IsEmpty

-Testes de um `CSimpleStringT` objeto para a condição vazia.
+Testa um `CSimpleStringT` objeto para a condição vazia.

 ### <a name="syntax"></a>Sintaxe